Zamesov26/tg_new_bot/qwen.md

 ## Project Overview

-**sveta_bot** is a Telegram bot application built with Python, aiohttp, and Django.
+**wonderland** is a Telegram bot application built with Python, aiohttp, and Django.
 The project provides a comprehensive solution for managing programs, handling user bookings, and interacting with users through Telegram.
 It features both a Telegram bot interface for end users and a Django admin panel for content management.

 ### Key Features
 - Telegram bot with interactive navigation menu